libp2p/specs/protocol-select/README.md

 ### Improvements over _[Multistream Select]_

-- **Downgrade attacks** and **censorship resistance**

-  Given that **[Multistream Select]** negotiates a connection's security protocol unencrypted and unauthenticated it is prone to [downgrade attack]s.
-  In addition, a man-in-the-middle can detect that a given connection is used to carry libp2p traffic, allowing attackers to censor such connections.

-  **Protocol Select** is combined with a change to the Multiaddr format, advertising the secure channel protocol through the latter instead of negotiating them in-band.
-Thus [Downgrade attack]s are no longer possible at the protocol negotiation level and a man-in-the-middle can no longer detect a connection being used for libp2p traffic through the negotation process.

-- **Connection establishment**

-  In addition to making us vulnerable to downgrade attacks, negotiating the security protocol takes one round-trip in the common case with **[Multistream Select]**.
-On top of that negotiating a stream multiplexer (on TCP) takes another round-trip.

-  **Protocol Select** on the other hand depends on security protocols being advertised, thereby eliminating the need for negotiating them.
+- **Protocol Select** requires security protocols to be advertised, and doesn't allow negotiation them.
 For optimized implementations, stream muxer negotiation will take zero round-trips for the client (depending on the details of the cryptographic handshake protocol).
   In that case, the client will be able to immediately open a stream after completing the cryptographic handshake.
 In addition the protocol supports zero-round-trip optimistic stream protocol negotiation when proposing a single protocol.